iQuantum groups and iHopf algebras I: foundation: Quantum groups and quantum groups

 For $i\in \I$ with $\btau i= i$, adapting the definitions in \cite{BW18b, BeW18, CLW21a} to our $\tU$ with ``dual" generators, we define the {\em idivided powers} of $B_i$ to be

 On the other hand, for $i\in \I$ with $i \neq \tau i$, we define the divided powers as usual: for $m\in \N$,

 Denote

-A Serre presentation of $\Ui$ was given in \cite[Theorem 3.1]{CLW21a}, which is adapted to $\tU$ in \cite[Proposition~ 6.4]{LW22a}.
-We recall it below as $\tU$ here uses ``dual" generators (the presentation also holds for $\hUi$ by omitting that $\tk_i$ ($i\in\I$) are invertible).
+A Serre presentation of $\Ui$ was obtained in all finite type by Letzter \cite{Let02} and in certain Kac-Moody type \cite{Ko14}; for $\Ui$ of arbitrary quasi-split type a Serre relation was given in \cite[Theorem 3.1]{CLW21a} which contains the new relation \eqref{relation6} and incorporates the relation \eqref{relation5} from \cite[Theorem 3.6]{BK15}, and this presentation has been adapted to $\tUi$ for general quasi-split type in \cite[Proposition~ 6.4]{LW22a}.
+We reformulate it below for $\tUi$ in terms ``dual" generators (the presentation also holds for $\hUi$ by omitting that $\tk_i$ ($i\in\I$) are invertible).

 \begin{proposition} [cf. \text{\cite[Theorem 3.1]{CLW21a}}] Fix $\ov{p}_i\in \Z_2$ for each $i\in \I$.
 The $\Q(v^{\frac12})$-algebra $\tUi$ has a presentation with generators $B_i$, $\tk_i$ $(i\in \I)$, where $\tk_i$ are invertible, subject to the relations \eqref{relation1}--\eqref{relation6} below: for $\ell \in \I$, and $i\neq j \in \I$,